vinceskahan/v5wiki/observer.md

 * WeatherSleuth - uploads via bridge (same as WH2600)
 * WeatherRanger - uploads via console wifi (same as HP1000)

 The station is also sold as the Maplin N23DQ.
+It is sold in Australia as the XC0442.

 This is a description of how to get the data from the weather station directly, instead of relying only on the station uploading to Weather Underground.